skrey/yellow-extensions/source/help/en/api-for-developers.md

                 onParseMeta             onEditContentFile      onCommand
                 onParseContentRaw       onEditMediaFile        onCommandHelp
                 onParseContentShortcut  onEditSystemFile           │
-                onParseContentText      onEditUserAccount          │
+                onParseContentHtml      onEditUserAccount          │
                 onParsePageLayout          │                       ▼
                 onParsePageExtra           │                   onLog
                 onParsePageOutput          │                   onUpdate
                     │                      │                       │
                     ▼                      │                       │
-exit ◀───────── onShutDown ◀───────────────┴───────────────────────┘
+                onShutDown ◀───────────────┴───────────────────────┘
 ```

 When a page is displayed, the extensions are loaded and `onLoad` will be called.
 As soon as all extensions are loaded `onStartup` will be called.
-After that the core informs with `onRequest` that there's a request.
-The page can be analysed with various `onParse` events.
+The page can be handled with various `onParse` events.
 Then the page content will be generated.
-If an error occurs, an error page will be generated.
+If an error has occurred, an error page will be generated.
 Finally the page is output and `onShutdown` will be called.

 When a page is edited, the extensions are loaded and `onLoad` will be called.
 As soon as all extensions are loaded `onStartup` will be called.
-After that the core informs with `onRequest` that there's a request, which will be handled by the [edit extension](https://github.com/datenstrom/yellow-extensions/tree/master/source/edit).
-Changes at the page can be analysed with various `onEdit` events.
-Then the page will be saved in the file system.
+Changes at the page can be handled with various `onEdit` events.
+Then the page will be saved.
 Finally a status code is output to reload the page and `onShutdown` will be called.

 When a command is executed, the extensions are loaded and `onLoad` will be called.
 As soon as all extensions are loaded `onStartup` will be called.
-After that the core informs with `onCommand` that there's a command, which will be handled by the corresponding extension.
-If no command has been entered at the [command line](https://github.com/datenstrom/yellow-extensions/tree/master/source/command), then `onCommandHelp` will be called and extensions can provide a help.
+The command can be handled with `onCommand`.
+If no command has been entered, `onCommandHelp` will be called and extensions can provide a help.
 Finally a return code is output and `onShutdown` will be called.

 ### Yellow core events

-Yellow core events notify when a state has changed.
+Yellow core events notify when a page is displayed or a state has changed:

 **public function onLoad($yellow)**
 Handle initialisation